Skip to Main Content

 The Adoption Process

 To obtain the adoption order, parties must attend a court hearing in the county or district that the applicant or child resides.
 During the adoption hearing, the court will consider whether the required ‘consent’ was provided and whether the adoption would be in the ‘best interest of the child’.
-For the adoption order to be issued, the written consent of every parent (The parental consent cannot be provided within the first week of the child’s birth), the spouse of the person applying, and the child (seven years or older) is required.
-A previously provided consent can be withdrawn within 21 days.
-This period may be extended if the court finds it to be in the child’s best interests.
+To issue the adoption order, every parent must give written consent (but not within the child’s first week of birth), the applicant’s spouse, and the child (if seven years or older) must also consent.
+Anyone can withdraw their consent within 21 days.
+The court can extend this period if it benefits the child.

 Adoption Process in Canada : Child Best interest evaluation

-Another key factor that will be considered by the court in an adoption hearing is whether the best interest of the child has been met.
-To evaluate this concept, the court will take into consideration the emotional, physical, and mental needs of the child, the child’s wishes (if these can be ascertained).
+In an adoption hearing, the best interests of the child are a key factor.
+The court evaluates this based on the child’s emotional, physical, and mental needs and the child’s wishes, if discernible.
 The child’s religious and cultural background is also an important factor that the court will consider before making a decision considering an adoption.
 This element is significantly important when the child identifies as a member of the First Nation, Inuit, or Métis community.
 The court has discretion to dispense with consent where it is in the best interest of the child to do so, even if all the parties involved have provided their consent.

 Ronan Blake is the Founder of RPB Family Law.
 He practices in the areas of Adoption, divorce, child custody, and child protection law

-Our Ottawa family lawyers understand how overwhelming the adoption process can be, and are determined to help you navigate the process.
-Our Ottawa adoption lawyers are experienced and dedicated to help you accomplish this goal.
+Our Ottawa family lawyers recognize the overwhelming nature of the adoption process.
+We and committed to guiding you through it.
+Our Ottawa adoption lawyers have the experience and dedication to help you achieve this goal.
 We provide services for all family law matters.
 Call us today to schedule a consultation.

 Talk to an Ottawa Divorce Lawyer Today